 3. AI Explorers

 Artificial intelligence is a fascinating topic for kids of all ages.
 From famous robots in science fiction movies to modern conveniences like Siri, AI has become a regular part of daily life.
-In this free session of AI Explorers, kids learn about some cutting-edge AI applications via group discussions, interactions with the instructor, and a hands-on project.
+In this free AI Explorers event, kids learn about some cutting-edge AI applications, and complete a hands-on project.

 See how to craft and color a paper airplane, as well as other NASA aviation innovations, like the X-57 Maxwell and the X-59 Quiet SuperSonic Technology.
 To download the paper airplane page in black and white, click here.
 To download the paper airplane page in color, click here.